omgnetwork/ewallet/.github/CONTRIBUTING.md

 * Describe the problem and solution.
 Add link to issue if any.
 * Read the [coding conventions](/docs/conventions.md).

+In order for the build to pass, the following commands must run successfully without errors:

+-   `mix format --check-formatted`
+-   `mix credo`
+-   `mix dialyzer`
+-   `mix test`

 #### **Do you intend to add a new feature or change an existing one?**

 * Do not open an issue right away.
 First, get in touch with us through [Gitter](https://gitter.im/omisego/ewallet).
 Once you get the green light to work on something, create an issue to describe the whole idea.